Joeliebo20/BC-Transit-Project/README.md

 For cases where two locations were equally the most accurate/had the same minimum time difference, a duplicate record of the transaction was made to take into account both possible locations.
 Since these cases occured less than 2% of the time, these duplicate transactions were kept, as they did not heavily skew the data or its trends.

 Because this process was so computationally expensive, it was done on smaller batches of the 43 total buses.
 The total list of buses was partitioned into batches of only 3-6 buses at a time.
 In our code, the variable `batch` is initialized as an empty dataframe and is filled up by all location data from the current batch of buses.
 We load in the student rider transaction data as `bu` and filter it to contain only rides where the buses in the current batch were boarded onto.
-Finally, `match` is the output of the data join, as the student rider transactions `bu` now have accurate latitude and longitude coordinates from `batch`.
+Finally, `match` is the output of the data join, as the student rider transactions from `bu` now have accurate latitude and longitude coordinates from `batch`.

 When saving the outputted data: